EliLillyCo/LillyMol/docs/GFP/fingerprints_as_descriptors.md

  2 bits above threshold 2719
  Will produce 885 descriptors
 ```
-so 2750 related molecules generate more features than 2000 random molecules.
+we see that 2750 related molecules generate more features than 2000 random molecules.
 And there were only 15k bits found, rather than the 30k found in the random set.

+Note that there are no bit collisions in the ouput here, each feature found in the
+input will have its own column.

 ### Fixed Width Fingerprints
 `gfp_to_descriptors_multiple` can also generate a fixed width tabular output.